 Right now, we are witnessing an explosion of innovation in this space, led by efforts based on the blockchain.
 The technology could prove to have the capacity to deliver a whole new level of trust to a wide range of services, based on open standards.
-Open recordkeeping and example of where ledgering is a classic method to madness.
+Open data has fundamentally changed public and enterprise relationships, with each other and with the government.
+The same approach can reform our financial markets, supply chains, consumer and business-to-business services, and publiclyheld registers.